Why do people hire a coach? Isn’t having an encouraging friend or mentor the same thing?

 What benefits can I expect from a coaching partnership?

-Over the past four years, I’ve worked with dozens of clients on a range of topics.
+Over the past five years, I’ve worked with close to 75 clients on a range of topics.
 Some of the benefits they’ve experienced include:

 - better understanding of the strengths and challenges of their introvert personality